shaze/GS/README.md

 Note that if the workflow is updated when you run the workflow you will get a message like "NOTE: Your local project version looks outdated - a different revision is available in the remote repository".
 If you want to upgrade to the latest version do another `nextflow pull shaze/GS`

+## 1.4 Getting Reference Databases

+The workflows require some reference databases (about 400MB in total).
+There are three databases (each placed in a separate directory)

+The easiest way of getting them is to say

+`nexflow run shaze/GS/fetchDB.nf --target XXX`

+Replace XXX with the name of the directory which you want to store the databases.
+This directory can exist already but if it doesn't exist will be created.
+For example, if I say `nexflow run shaze/GS/fetchDB.nf --target /data/strep` then (whether or not that directory previously exists), then the three databases will be created and we will not have three directories/databases, viz.,  `/data/strep/GAS_ReferenceDB`, `/data/strep/GBS_ReferenceDB` and `/data/strep/SPN_Reference_DB`.
+You can use this for the workflow parameters as described below.

 # 2. Instructions for running